 3. Mental health first aid training

-You don’t have to be an expert to make meaningful strides towards improving wellbeing in your school, but sometimes it’s good to have professional input.
+You don’t have to be an expert to make meaningful strides towards improving staff wellbeing in your school, but sometimes it’s good to have professional input.

 There are organisations out there, such as Altruist Enterprises, who specialise in training your school staff in mental health awareness, mental health first aid, stress management and everything else related to improving wellbeing in schools.

-Altruist Enterprises are a specialist provider of Mental Health First Aid courses, Senior Mental Health Lead training and Wellbeing in Schools courses.
-Working work in partnership with all manner of school staff in schools across the country, their award-winning trainers provide individuals with the practical tools to reflect on current wellbeing practices and implement long-lasting change.
+Altruist Enterprises are a specialist provider of Mental Health First Aid courses, Senior Mental Health Lead training, and Wellbeing in Schools courses.
+Working work in partnership with all manner of staff in schools across the country, their award-winning trainers provide individuals with the practical tools to reflect on current wellbeing practices and implement long-lasting change.

 And with options for online or in-person training, and a variety of session lengths and detail, you can tailor each session to your school’s needs and ensure that it doesn’t take too much time away from staff with already busy workloads.

-If you’re worried about already-stretched budgets, schools in England are able to apply for DfE funding up to £1,200 to train a senior mental health lead or mental health champion.
+If you’re worried about over-stretching budgets, schools in England are able to apply for DfE funding up to £1,200 to train a senior mental health lead or mental health champion.
 As an assured provider for the Senior Mental Health Lead course, and having trained over 200 schools since October 2021, Altruist Enterprises offers a holistic training package to support all your school’s needs.

 Founder and Director of Altruist Enterprises, Katie Buckingham, shines a light on the positive impact that mental health first aid (MHFA) training can have:

 “Mental Health First Aid training plays a key part in promoting positive mental health in schools and is integral in your school’s employee wellbeing strategy.
 MHFA training increases understanding of mental health and enables school staff to confidently spot the early signs of stress in colleagues and offer appropriate support.”